-Luc Tuymans is the inaugural participant in RESETHOME, a new exhibition venue and artist residency in Belgium conceived by fellow artist Gert Robijns.
+Luc Tuymans was the inaugural participant in RESETHOME, a new exhibition venue and artist residency in Belgium conceived by fellow artist Gert Robijns.
 The building is a recreation of Robijns's grandparents' home and also exists as a sculpture unto itself.

 A catalogue raisonné of paintings by Luc Tuymans is currently being prepared by David Zwirner Books.
 Compiled and edited by art historian Eva Meyer-Hermann, the catalogue raisonné will illustrate and document approximately five hundred paintings by the artist from 1975 to the present day.
 Volume 1 of 3 will be published in Fall 2017.